kyarovoy/narvar/README.md

 ansible-playbook -i inventory narvar.yaml
 ```
 This will apply Ansible roles to all nodes provisioned by Terraform.
-By supplying "-i inventory" we are instructing Ansible to use [dynamic inventory script] (https://github.com/mantl/terraform.py), which builds host list by analyzing Terraform's .tfstate files
+By supplying "-i inventory" we are instructing Ansible to use [Terraform.PY dynamic inventory script](https://github.com/mantl/terraform.py), which builds host list by analyzing Terraform's .tfstate files

 Ansible roles:
 - web: configures NginX web server (with or without SSL)